saintmalik/SMfbCracker/README.md

-SMfbcrack is a simple script to run wordlist od possible password against a facebook account.
+SMfbcrack is a simple script to run wordlist of possible password against a facebook account.

 ### Installation Guide